The Vogues

-The Vogues are an American vocal rock and roll group from Turtle Creek, Pennsylvania, a suburb of Pittsburgh.
+The Vogues are an American pop/rock and roll group from Turtle Creek, Pennsylvania, a suburb of Pittsburgh.
 The original lineup consisted of Bill Burkette (lead baritone), Don Miller (baritone), Hugh Geyer (first tenor), and Chuck Blasko (second tenor).

-They are best known for their chart-topping singles "You're the One", "Five O'Clock World", "Magic Town", and "Turn Around, Look at Me".
+They are best known for their chart-topping singles "You're the One", "Five O'Clock World", "Magic Town", "My Special Angel" and "Turn Around, Look at Me".
 In addition to touring the world, the group appeared on American Bandstand, The Tonight Show, and The Ed Sullivan Show.
 They were inducted into the Vocal Group Hall of Fame in 2001.